-This can be a jarring perspective shift for many marketing departments who are stuck in the gerbil wheel of rote benefits recitation and side-of-the-box feature fluff.
-The usual message-based content tactics still matter, of course, but on their own they don't connect with humans until you provide a picture of actual problems being addressed and solved by people who behave, more or less, like them.
+This can be a jarring perspective shift for many marketing departments that are stuck in the gerbil wheel of rote benefits recitation and side-of-the-box feature fluff.
+The usual message-based content tactics still matter, of course, but on their own, they don't connect with humans until you provide a picture of actual problems being addressed and solved by people who behave, more or less, like them.

 The Featured Customer website ran an article a few years back highlighting the proven benefits of storytelling based on customer evidence, and citing studies conducted by TechTarget, HubSpot, and other marketing data providers.
 Among its conclusions, it notes that customer case studies are among the most influential content types in B2B software purchase decisions, citing studies from Publicis Hawkeye and Content Management Institute.

 As for ROI, as I tell my clients, an investment in my time to produce a meaningful customer story can yield disproportionately positive results.
 I've tried to track actual metrics on this over the years, but my only hard evidence is that the same clients keep hiring me back for more.